Date: Thu, September 17, 2026

 Join us for the ultimate Avon end-of-season bash!
 It’s time to revel in everything that makes our community special.
 Residents and business owners, you’re all invited to soak up the great vibes, engage in fantastic conversations, and seize the opportunity to connect with your neighbors.
 This is more than an event; it’s a chance to unwind, celebrate, and give back to the incredible community that makes Avon shine.

-Groove to the rhythm of live music from Turntable Revue, setting the perfect tone for an unforgettable evening.
+Groove to the rhythm of live music by Hazel Miller & the Collective, setting the perfect tone for an unforgettable evening.
 Indulge in mouthwatering delights with free food and quench your thirst with cold beverages while supplies last.

 Don’t miss out on the festivities – let’s come together, share some laughs, and make lasting memories as we bid farewell to the season in style!